Incentivizing Forecasters to Learn: Summarized vs. Unrestricted Advice: Model

-The agent can acquire information at time $t$ by paying a cost $c\Delta$, where $c > 0$ is an effort cost parameter.
-When this cost is paid, with some probability, a piece of evidence arrives that provides information about $\theta$.
-This evidence is privately observed, and can also be arbitrarily fabricated or misrepresented by the agent at no cost.
-We refer to this evidence as a \emph{Poisson signal}.
-We take the probability of Poisson signal arrival to be $\lambda_{\theta} \Delta$.
-If no Poisson signal arrives, the agent observes a \emph{null signal}, which we denote by $N$.
-If the agent does not exert effort, then a null signal is observed with probability 1.
-Without loss of generality, we assume that $\lambda_{1} \geq \lambda_{0},$ so that the agent's belief drifts toward state 0 as no Poisson signal arrives.
-Once the Poisson signal does arrive, no further information can be acquired (e.g., if a red flag reveals the main point of concern so that additional scrutiny will not meaningfully alter the assessment of the investment’s viability; if an adversary's capabilities are determined, no further information is relevant for assessing attack probability, etc.).\footnote{The assumption of a single-signal arrival represents an extreme case of information attrition in \cite{Strulovici2022}, which discusses various compelling practical instances where the number of available signals is naturally limited.
-In our case, this feature enhances tractability by allowing us to associate the amount of information produced with the length of time the agent works absent the arrival of a Poisson signal arrival.
-It also avoids known complications in determining the agent’s payoffs under Poisson learning when signals are not perfectly revealing.}
+Once the Poisson signal arrives, no further information can be acquired (e.g., if a red flag reveals the main point of concern so that additional scrutiny will not meaningfully alter the assessment of the investment's viability; if an adversary's capabilities are determined, no further information is relevant for assessing attack probability, etc.).\footnote{The assumption of a single-signal arrival represents an extreme case of information attrition in \cite{Strulovici2022}, which discusses various compelling practical instances where the number of available signals is naturally limited.
+In our case, this feature enhances tractability by allowing us to associate the amount of information produced with the length of time the agent works absent the arrival of a Poisson signal.
+It also avoids known complications in determining the agent's payoffs under Poisson learning when signals are not perfectly revealing.} Note that our information acquisition technology generalizes Poisson bandit learning (as in \cite{HKL2016}, for instance), because signals (a) need not reveal the state and (b) can increase the posterior probability of either state.

-When the Poisson signal arrives, the agent observes some $s \in S$---so that, throughout the paper, $S$ is the set of \emph{non-null} signals.
-Our main results on static contracts implementing maximal effort relate to the following special cases of this model:
+In addition, our main results on static contracts implementing maximal effort focus on the following canonical cases of this model: